Location: Bell Tower Building, Room 1595

 Directed Self Placement (DSP)

 Directed self placement will be the only method used on the CSU Channel Islands campus to place students into freshman composition courses.
 EPT scores will not be used.
 Students will be given guidance in directed self placement during orientation and will select either English 105, Composition and Rhetoric, or the English 102/103 Stretch Composition sequence.
 Completion of either English 105 or English 102/103 satisfies the freshman writing requirement.

-The University Writing Center and the Learning Resource Center is currently located in the John Spoor Broome Library.
+The University Writing and Multiliteracy Center and the Learning Resource Center is currently located in the John Spoor Broome Library.

 Learning Resource Center

 The Learning Resource Center offers individual and group tutoring for many general education and undergraduate courses.
 Trained tutors guide and assist students to develop content area knowledge and skills.
 Tutoring is offered for subjects such as ASL, Biology, Chemistry, Physics and Spanish.
 Students should contact the Learning Resource administrative assistant to obtain information regarding discipline tutoring available each semester.
 Students can receive extensive assistance in courses dealing with basic mathematics, geometry, statistics, calculus, as well as higher mathematics.
 Drop-in assistance is available throughout the semester.
 The Learning Resource Center is open Monday through Thursday from 9:00 a.m. to 7:00 p.m. and Friday from 9:00-2:00 p.m..
 For more information please call 437-8409.